pratuat/OCR-Deep-Learning/README.md

-# A PROJECT ON OPTICAL CHARACTER RECOGNITION USING DEEP LEARNING
+# OPTICAL CHARACTER RECOGNITION USING DEEP LEARNING

-This a project completed as a part of course assignment for Data Mining Technology (2017/18), MS in Data Science, Sapienza University of Rome.
+A sample project for implementation of optical character recognition system using Deep Learning (KEARAS).

 ## 1. INTRODUCTION